 Monitors exactly where the project is according to plan on a daily basis in order to predict problems earlier and isolate issues that need to be addressed because of the critical effects that they may have on other parts of the project.
 Facilitates the resolution of issues within the framework of the project team, and escalates major issues to executive-level steering committees.
 Must work closely with the vendor and internal resources to resolve open issues.

-At least 3 years experience in healthcare related IT revenue cycle applications.
+At least 1 year experience in healthcare related IT applications.

-Minimum three years experience in a complex healthcare environment, preferably in academic medical centers or tertiary care settings.
+Minimum two years experience in a complex healthcare environment, preferably in academic medical centers or ambulatory care settings.